anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There's Still No Evidence Suggesting Governments Can Control The Spread of Covid-19.md

 ## Update on the Holiday Surge and Alabama Superspreader

-Some of you may be wondering what happened to the "holiday surge" that was supposed to have ravaged our hospitals.
-Well, it never happened.
+Some of you may be wondering about the "holiday surges" that were supposed to have ravaged our hospitals following Thanksgiving and Christmas.
+Well, they never happened.
 Not only did the rate of covid-19 hospitalization growth decline after Thanksgiving, hospitalizations peaked less than two weeks after Christmas and have been sharply plummeting since!
 At the very least we should have seen a rapid increase in the hospitalization growth rate in the few weeks following Christmas.

 ![The "Holiday Surge"](/images/US_Hospitalized.png)